CLUSTERfoo/clusterfoo-dot-com/content/articles/sorting.markdown

 <span class="mj">`t_n`</span>$$ t_n $$ = [UNIX timestamp](http://en.wikipedia.org/wiki/Unix_time)
 of n<sup>th</sup> interaction.

 ### One Final Detail

-There is one last property I wanted this function to have, which is the following: if interactions are very frequent right now (within a timeframe of, say, 10 days), then clearly the post is "hot", and its score should be boosted.
-But as more and more time passes, it really doesn't matter as much how much distance there is between interactions.
+There is one last property we want this function to have, which is the following: if interactions are very frequent right now (within a timeframe of, say, 10 days), then clearly the post is "hot", and its score should be boosted.
+But as time passes, it really doesn't matter as much how much distance there is between interactions.
 If a post has already gone a full year without anyone commenting on it, does it really make that much difference if it goes another month without a comment?